Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Methodology

-This approach generates a single ego-vehicle velocity estimate per radar scan, to which we assign a timestamp corresponding to the middle of the scan.
-This assumes a constant acceleration throughout the scan, with radial velocity errors at the start and end contributing equally in opposite directions to the estimate of the ego-vehicle velocity at the middle timestamp.
-In the future, we are looking to implement a continuous-time estimator to properly account for the timestamp at which each azimuth is received.
-Since most radar systems return only a few hundred azimuths (400 for the Navtech CIR350-X used in our experiments), this estimation is extremely fast.
-Although we find that using a Cauchy loss is necessary for best performance, depending on the requirements of the application it may be sufficient to simply use a standard LS algorithm.
-In this case, the estimation problem becomes linear in $\mbf{v}$, meaning that it can be solved in one step.
+This approach generates a single ego-velocity estimate per radar scan, to which we assign a timestamp corresponding to the middle of the scan.
+In the future, we hope to implement a continuous-time estimator to properly account for the timestamp at which each Doppler velocity is received.
+Since most radars return only a few hundred azimuths per $360\si{\degree}$ sweep (400 for the Navtech RAS6 radar), this estimation is extremely fast.
+Although we find that using a Cauchy loss is necessary for best performance, adequate results may be produced without a robust cost function depending on the requirements of the application.
+In this case, the estimation problem becomes linear in $\mbf{v}$ and can be solved in one step.

-Figure \ref{fig:proj_az_vel} shows a qualitative result of the pipeline.
-In the figure, estimated azimuths are projected onto points extracted using the BFAR extractor \cite{bfar} for visual clarity.
-The groundtruth radial velocities are generated by projecting the groundtruth vehicle velocity into each azimuth.
-It can be seen that the raw extracted radial velocities have strong outliers, which are removed using RANSAC.
+Figure \ref{fig:proj_az_vel} shows a qualitative result of the pipeline, with individually estimated inter-azimuth radial velocities projected onto points extracted using the BFAR extractor \cite{bfar} in the left-nearest azimuth.
+The pseudo-velocity measurement is not used.
+The groundtruth radial velocities are generated by projecting the groundtruth vehicle ego-velocity onto each azimuth.
+It can be seen that the raw extracted radial velocities have obvious outliers, which are removed using RANSAC.